-Eloise Dethier-Eaton is a Belgo-British artist working across mediums, including drawing, painting, printmaking and photography.
+Eloise Dethier-Eaton is a Belgo-British artist whose multi-disciplinary practice includes painting, paper marbling, printmaking and photography.

-Eloise graduated with a Fine Art & History of Art degree at Goldsmiths in 2018.
-She currently works as a paper marbler at Marmor Paperie and dedicates the rest of her time to her own studio practice in South London.
+Eloise graduated with a Fine Art & History of Art degree at Goldsmiths in 2018 and completed an apprenticeship in paper marbling at Marmor Paperie in 2020.
+She currently lives and works in London.